datamapsvotes/datamapsvotes.github.io/README.md

 ### Credits
 This project was inspired by [Geoff Whale](http://www.grwpub.info/senate/index.html) and thus the svg created is released under the [Creative Commons Attribution 3.0 Australia](https://creativecommons.org/licenses/by/3.0/au/) license.
 The work has been significantly modified.

+## District Statistics Visualisation

+The Victorian Legislative Assembly District Statistics Visualisation can be found [here](https://datamapsvotes.github.io/District%20Statistics%20Visualisation/index.html#10/-37.8374/144.9962).

+This visualisation demonstrates which of the 2018 Legislative Assembly Districts are above or below the average elector count.
+This assists in determining which low population districts the Electoral Boundaries Commissiom will abolish and which high population districts they may provide additional seats to.